Property sale in Poland

 At times we can hear in media how people sell the same propery twice, which with this system is not impossible: first time in the morning, the second time, at a different solicitor, in the afternoon.
 And it won’t be solicitor’s fault that he allowed the second sale as the first one wasn’t updated at the land registry yet.
 I guess introducing more sophisticated system would protect both buyers and sellers yet I’ve never heard about anyone trying to change it.

-That brings me to my employment tribunal case against The Company (I revealed their real name somewhere else on this blog): can I campaign for things to be different?
+That brings me to my employment tribunal case against Home Group: can I campaign for things to be different?
 But then, what things exactly?
 That defendants are not allowed to lie in employment tribunal?